Donald Trump Gives a Three-Word Remark to Female Reporter After Being Asked About Epstein Files – Video

 Epstein Confrontation: Insult Precedes Policy Reversal

-The confrontation began when the reporter directly asked Trump about Epstein's cryptic claim that the president knew about "the girls."
-In response, Trump flatly denied any knowledge, shifting the spotlight instead to other influential figures with known Epstein ties — including former President Bill Clinton and former Harvard president Larry Summers.
+A reporter directly asked Trump about Epstein's cryptic claim that the president knew about "the girls."
+In response, Trump denied knowing anything about the financier's assertions and quickly shifted attention to others with well-documented ties to Epstein.

 President Donald Trump talks about his relationship with Jefferey Epstein, as seen from the video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse

-But the confrontation took a dramatic turn when Trump abruptly ended the conversation by turning to the reporter and snapping, "Quiet.
+But the session escalated when Trump snapped at the reporter, saying, "Quiet.
 Quiet, Piggy."
-Strikingly, after the lashout, Trump made an abrupt reversal, urging Congress to release Epstein-related documents that he had previously shown little interest in making public.
+After this lash out, Trump abruptly shifted his stance, urging House Republicans to vote on releasing Epstein-related documents that he had previously shown little interest in making public.

 President Donald Trump points at the journalist as he issues the derogatory command, as seen from the video post dated November 15, 2025. | Source: YouTube/TheWhiteHouse